-- Letters of support are required for budgets that include investigator salary/effort.
-A letter of support from the division chief of the applicant must be submitted documenting that the % effort is available and confirming investigator's salary.
-If the PI is the division chief, a letter from the Department Chairperson is required. - Letters of support from collaborators, mentors, and institutions are highly recommended.
+- Required for budgets that include investigator salary/effort.
+A letter of support from the division chief of the applicant must be submitted documenting that the % effort is available and confirming the investigator salary.
+If the PI is the division chief, a letter from the Department Chairperson is required. - Letters of support from collaborators, mentors and institutions are highly recommended.